Jewels of Anne of Denmark: The circlet and the English coronation

 One of first formal events involving Anne and her jewels was a reception of her ladies and aristocratic women at Windsor Castle on 2 July 1603, an event held in parallel with the installation of James' Knights of the Garter.
 The "great ladies" paid homage in turn, "most sumptuous in apparel, and exceeding rich and glorious in jewels".
 This was probably the day when Elizabeth Carey was sworn in as a lady of the privy chamber and "mistress of the sweet coffers".

 The coronation of James and Anne was held on 25 July 1603 at Westminster Abbey, and Anne was provided with a jewelled circlet, made by the London goldsmiths John Spilman and William Herrick.
 The circlet included gemstones salvaged from Queen Elizabeth's jewels.
 The bill for making the circlet is held at the library of the University of Edinburgh:Item, made a rich circulet of gould for the Queene, set with dyamonds, rubyes, saphires, emeraldes and pearles, for the fashion thereof __ cl li [£150].

 An Order of Service mentions (in Latin) that her hair would be loose about her shoulders, with the gem-set gold circlet on her head.
 The circlet was described in detail in March 1630; "A circlet of gold new made for our late dear mother Queen Anne, having in the midst eight fair diamonds of various sorts, eight fair rubies, eight emeralds, and eight sapphires, garnished with thirty two small diamonds, thirty two small rubies, and three-score and four [64] pearls fixed, and on each border thirty two small diamonds and thirty two small rubies".

 Despite Spilman and Herrick's work on the circlet and the sacrifice of Elizabeth's jewels, it seems to have made little impact on the diplomatic community, as Scaramelli and Giovanni degli Effetti reported that she went to her coronation on Monday 25 July 1603 with a plain band of gold on her head.
 A list of jewels requested by William Segar from the Jewel House for the coronation mentions "a circle of gold for the Queen to wear when she goeth to her coronation", perhaps indicating that she did not wear the new circlet that King James had ordered.
 However, Benjamin von Buwinckhausen, a diplomat from the Duchy of Württemberg, described her seated in Westminster Abbey wearing a heavy coronet set with precious stones.

 She was crowned with one of Elizabeth's "wearing crowns".
 The new circlet was added to the Crown Jewels in March 1606, but remained in Anne's keeping.
+John Spilman's bills for jewels since the coronation had not been fully paid in November 1607, and he asked the Earl of Salisbury for £2,000 to pay his workmen.